JvanKatwijk/swradio-8/README.md

 of sdr-j-sw programs.

-The program can be configured to use the SDRplay, the HACKrf or the - sound card based - pmsdr as input device, and is able to
+The program can be configured to use the SDRplay, the HACKrf, RTLSDR-based dabsticks or the - soundcard based - pmsdr as input device, and is able to
 * dump the (decimated) input onto a file in PCM format;
 * use such a file as input.

 If a configured device is connected to the computer where the program runs, the device will be connected and opened.
-If no device is connected, it is assumed that file input is requested (Note: this currently only applies to the Gnu/Linux version, the Windows version still has a device selector).
+If no device is connected, it is assumed that file input is requested

+To keep things simple, configuring the radio is with either one or more of the "high-speed" set (SDRplay, HACKrf or RTLSDR stick) or the "low speed" (read: sound card) singleton set, with the pmSDR as element.

 Note that for use with the Hackrf device, have to provide the hackrf lib.